Additional Historical Context

 - Battle of Antietam (1862) – One of the bloodiest days in American history, where both sides used Enfields.

-- Battle of Gettysburg (1863) – Confederate forces under Robert E. Lee relied heavily on Enfields during this pivotal battle.
+- Battle of Gettysburg (1863) – Confederate forces under Robert E. Lee relied heavily on Enfields during this battle.

 - Battle of Chickamauga (1863) – Both Union and Confederate troops wielded Enfields in a critical Southern victory.